 - V Melounovém cukru in Frantiskanska 17 – A funky café in a cool spot in the city – have their cakes with your coffee and enjoy their quirky photos and art.

 ★Travelers’ Pick: Grandezza Hotel is still one of Brno’s top luxury and business hotels.
 With a convenient and central location (right at the heart of Brno at the Cabbage Market Square), great room views, beautiful interiors and amenities, it’s certainly one of the city favorites.
-Double rooms start at USD 170.

 For a mid-range accommodation, check out Fairhotel, a new boutique hotel just a little off the city center sporting bright pastel rooms, a Finnish sauna, and a sky bar with views of Brno.
 It’s perfect for relaxing romantic stays.
-Double rooms start at USD 90.

 While you could easily spend months in the Czech Republic, here are my top tips for visiting Prague and Cesky Krumlov in 5 days, especially for first-timers to the Czech Republic.
-You can also find an in-depth guide to Cesky Krumlov here.

 Brno is pretty close to Austria, and a good stopover from Prague to Vienna.
 If you’re planning to drive around in Austria (which I highly recommend!), here’s a scenic road trip itinerary from Vienna to Salzburg.

 Austria’s capital, Vienna, is a must-visit when in Central Europe.
 Before you dismiss it as just another touristy capital, check out these guides covering the best places to stay and things to do in the city’s coolest districts!

 * * *

 I hope this inspires you to visit the cool city of Brno!
 If you found this useful, please share it with your friends.
 That would be much appreciated!
 Thanks so much for reading and happy travels to the Czech Republic!